 What are Structured Literacy Programs?

-There are many published programs on the market that make using a structured literacy program easy.
-Here is a list of some of the most popular programs:
+There are many published programs on the market that make using a structured literacy program in your classroom or homeschool easy by providing scripted lesson plans, a well planned out scope and sequence, and detailed explanations of the spelling rules that will need to be explicitly taught step-by-step to each student.
+Here is a list of some of the most popular and easy to use programs:

 Thank you so much for reading my post today!